vippsas/vipps-recurring-api/vipps-recurring-api.md

 Vipps will retry the charge for the number of days specified in `retryDays`.
 The maximum number of `retryDays` is 14.

-The status of a charge will be `PROCESSING` while Vipps is taking care of business, from the `due` date until the charge has succeeded, or until the `retryDays` have passed without a successful charge.
+The status of a charge will be `DUE` while Vipps is taking care of business, from the `due` date until the charge has succeeded, or until the `retryDays` have passed without a successful charge.
 The final status will be `CHARGED` or `FAILED`.